|

 are not yet sure.
 Still another researcher important to vacuum energy

-whose well-known, patented "high density charge cluster"
+is Kenneth Shoulders whose well-known, patented "high density charge cluster"

 science and technology has impressed a host of investigators.
 Shoulders